Deadline to Apply: November 28, 2021 at 11:59 p.m.

 - Open Studio monitoring responsibilities

-- Additional Assistance Opportunities: With many programs suspended, there are limited opportunities to gain additional assistance in areas such as youth programming and teaching.
+- Additional Assistance Opportunities: With some programs suspended, there are limited opportunities to gain additional assistance in areas such as youth programming and teaching.
 While opportunities will be made available whenever possible, this portion of the Fellowship will be optional at this point in time.

 - Public Programming: Designed and presented by fellows towards the end of the fellowship period.